Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

+where $\sigma_y$ is a hyperparameter that we sample together with $\bh^*$.
+The distribution of $\bh^*$ depends on $\sigma_y$, but that does not pose a problem for the sampling procedure.

-Note that the SI prior over $\sigma_y$ has the same issue as the SI process: The pole does not get canceled during inference, which means that strictly speaking the posterior assigns infinite probability mass to interpolation.
-We deal with this problem in the same way as before: If the saddle point is pronounced enough so that the sampling procedure does not find the zero-pole, SIP regression effectively cuts of the ``interpolation pole''; otherwise SIP regression reduces to interpolation.
+Note that the prior over $\sigma_y$ has the same issue as the prior over $\bh^*$: The pole does not get canceled during inference, which means that strictly speaking the posterior assigns infinite probability mass to interpolation.
+As before however, this pole is usually well-separated from the ``likelihood bump'' so that the sampling procedure does not encounter it.